Treats cancer, including pancreatic cancer and non-small cell lung cancer (NSCLC).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using nefazodone (Serzone®), St. John's wort, medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine to treat an infection (such as ciprofloxacin, clarithromycin, itraconazole, ketoconazole, rifabutin, rifampin, rifapentine, telithromycin, troleandomycin, voriconazole, Biaxin®, Cipro®, Mycobutin®, Nizoral®, Priftin®, Rifadin®, Sporanox®, TAO®, or Vfend®), or a stomach medicine (such as omeprazole, ranitidine, Nexium®, Prevacid®, Prilosec®, or Zantac®).
+- Make sure your doctor knows if you use nefazodone (Serzone®), St John's wort, medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®), medicine to treat an infection (such as ciprofloxacin, clarithromycin, itraconazole, ketoconazole, rifabutin, rifampin, rifapentine, telithromycin, troleandomycin, voriconazole, Nizoral®, Rifadin®), or a stomach medicine (such as lansoprazole, omeprazole, pantoprazole, Aciphex®, Dexilant®, Nexium®, Prevacid®, Prilosec®).

-- Tell your doctor if you are also using medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Norvir®, Reyataz®, or Viracept®), a blood thinner (such as warfarin, Coumadin®), a steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), or a pain or arthritis medicine, sometimes called "NSAIDs" (such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, Bextra®, Ecotrin®, or Motrin®).
+- Tell your doctor if you also use medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Norvir®, Reyataz®), a steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), other cancer medicine (such as bevacizumab, docetaxel, paclitaxel, Avastin®, Taxol®), or an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.